China's Xi acknowledges Covid frustration sparked protests and hints of easing rules, EU official says - ExBulletin

 China’s Xi acknowledges Covid frustration sparked protests and hints of easing rules, EU official says

-Chinese President Xi Jinping acknowledged the frustration in China amid its government’s relentless zero Covid strategy, a European Union official told CNN, in his first known remarks about the protests that have erupted across the country in recent days.
+Chinese President Xi Jinping acknowledged the frustration in China with his government’s relentless policy zero covid strategyA European Union official told CNN, in his first known remarks about the protests that have erupted across the country in recent days.

-Xi told Beijing visiting European Council President Charles Michel on Thursday that the protesters were mainly frustrated students after three years of Covid, and hinted at the potential relaxation of Chinese prevention measures, said on Friday. an EU official to CNN.
+Xi told visiting European Council President Charles Michel in Beijing on Thursday that protesters were “mainly students” who were frustrated after three years of Covid, and hinted at China’s potential relaxation of prevention measures, an EU official told CNN on Friday.

 The official spoke on condition of anonymity, citing European professional standards.

-However, the official could not confirm whether Xi said the word protest in Mandarin, or say what exact wording the Chinese leader used to describe recent unrest over the restrictions.
+However, the official could not confirm whether Xi said the word “protest” in Mandarin, or say what exact wording was used by the Chinese leader to describe the recent unrest over the restrictions.

 Rare protests have rocked China in recent days as the country nears the end of a third year of tough controls on civilian life.